Retirement Plans and Divorce in Alabama

 When a couple divorced in Alabama prior to 1993, their retirement accounts or benefits were not divisible as part of a property settlement.
-In January 1996, statutory provisions became effective by amendments to §30-2-51, Code of Alabama (1975) by adding subparagraphs (b) and (c) which addressed retirement benefits in a divorce.
+In January 1996, statutory provisions became effective by amendments to §30-2-51, Code of Alabama (1975) by adding subparagraphs (b) and (c) which addressed retirement plans and benefits in a divorce.

 Alabama law provides certain standards that must be followed by a trial judge in deciding whether the retirement benefits should be divided and if so, how much is an appropriate alimony award.
 Alabama Code § 30-2-51(b)(1975) states: